Happiness (short story)

-"Happiness" (Счастье) is an 1887 short story by Anton Chekhov.
+"Happiness" (Счастье) is a 1887 short story by Anton Chekhov.

 Publication

 The story was first published on 6 June 1887 by Novoye Vremya (issue No. 4046), in the Saturday Special (Субботники) section.
 With the added dedication to Yakov Polonsky, it featured in the 1888 Rasskazy (Рассказы, Stories) collection.

-Chekhov included it into volume four of his Collected Works published by Adolf Marks in 1900.
+In volume four of his Collected Works, Chekhov included it, published by Adolf Marks in 1900.
 During its author's lifetime, the story was translated into German, Serbo-Croatian, Slovak and Czech languages.

 Background

-Chekhov wrote "Happiness" soon after making a visit to Taganrog, in May 1887, in the village of Babkino (then the estate of count Alexey S. Kiselyov) where he spent three summers, in 1885-1887.
-The setting of the narrative is apparently the Northern Taganrog region, for the Saur Grave (Саур-Могила) is here mentioned, the burial site, around which numerous legends had evolved, one of which Vladimir Korolenko retold in one of his sketches.
-Scary stories related to the children in their early years by their nurse Agafya Kumskaya might also have had some bearing upon this story, according to Mikhail Chekhov.
+Chekhov wrote "Happiness" soon after visiting Taganrog, in May 1887, in the village of Babkino (then the estate of count Alexey S. Kiselyov), where he spent three summers, in 1885-1887.
+The setting of the narrative is the Northern Taganrog region, for the Saur Grave (Саур-Могила) is here mentioned, the burial site, around which numerous legends had evolved, one of which Vladimir Korolenko retold in one of his sketches.
+According to Mikhail Chekhov, scary stories about the children in their early years by their nurse, Agafya Kumskaya, might also have had some bearing on this story.

-On more than one occasion Chekhov referred to "Happiness" as his best loved story and, while working on the collection Rasskazy insisted that it should open it.
-In January 1887 Yakov Polonsky published a poem called "U dveri" (At the Door) with a dedication to Chekhov.
-In the 25 March 1888 letter Chekhov wrote to Polonsky: "I am going to release my new collection of stories.
+On more than one occasion, Chekhov referred to "Happiness" as his best-loved story, and, while working on the collection Rasskazy, insisted that it should open it.
+In January 1887, Yakov Polonsky published a poem called "U dveri" (At the Door) dedicated to Chekhov.
+In the 25 March 1888 letter, Chekhov wrote to Polonsky: "I am going to release my new collection of stories.
 It will feature the one called "Happiness" which I consider my best ever.
 I'd like to ask for your permission to dedicate it to you...
-It is about the steppe, the plane, the night, pale sunrise, flock of sheep and three silhouettes, talking about happiness."
+It is about the steppe, the plane, the night, pale sunrise, a flock of sheep and three silhouettes, talking about happiness."